rappstack/domain--server--blog/README.md

 # domain--server--blog
-domain logic on server for blogs
+domain logic targeting the server for blogs